All Episodes

 And emotionally, I didn't know how to deal with it.

-And I also, I think had other, you know, emotional struggles that I didn't really understand that had to do with my relationship with my dad, that I was able to identify and work through.
+And I also, I think, had other, you know, emotional struggles that I didn't really understand that had to do with my relationship with my dad that I was able to identify and work through.

-I mean, he's my dad where he passed away in 2016.
+I mean, he's my dad.

-I'm so sorry to hear that, but he, we became best friends and we're so much alike.
+But he we became best friends and we're so much alike.

 As I said, he struggled with addiction, but he was the most brilliant, sensitive soul.

-I don't mean to say we're so much alike and that he's brilliant.
+Sorry, I don't mean to say we're so much alike and that he's brilliant.

-I'm not trying to say, but, um, but you know, I think that a lot of people who struggle with addiction are sensitive, have been through a lot when they're children and don't know how to process their sensitivity to the world.
+But, but, you know, I think that a lot of people who struggle with addiction are sensitive, have been through a lot when they're children and don't know how to process their sensitivity to the world.

-And so they, they turn to drugs.
+And so they turn to drugs.

-I never, ever could have, if I had held on to my expectations of him, of if I'd held onto my anger and if I'd continued to believe that somehow his failings were about me, you know, cause as a kid, like you make everything about you and
+And so I was able to connect with him on a level I never ever could have if I had held on to my expectations of him, of if I'd held on to my anger, and if I'd continued to believe that somehow his failings were about me, you know, because as a kid, like you make everything about you.

-through the awarenesses and the maturity I was able to develop through ESP and, and a really supportive community, I was able to see my dad as a human being with a struggle.
+And through the awarenesses and the maturity I was able to develop through ESP and a really supportive community, I was able to see my dad as a human being with a struggle.

 And I, yeah, I mean, that means the world to me.

-I was able to be with him in his last days and it was just the greatest gift.
+I was able to be with him in his last days, and it was just the greatest gift.

 And I'm really sorry that your dad passed.